 Back to Info

 Filing a small claims case does not have to feel scary or confusing.
-Think of small claims court like a simple rule book for solving money problems fairly without needing a lawyer.
-This step-by-step guide explains how small claims court works in Bibb County, who can file, how much you can sue for, and what to expect from start to finish.
+Think of small claims court like a simple rule book for solving money problems fairly---without needing a lawyer.

-What Is Small Claims Court in Bibb County?
+What is Small Claims Court in Bibb County?

 Small claims court is a special court designed to resolve money disputes quickly and affordably.